McFarland-SABR Baseball Research Award

 Mail: Len Levin, 282 Doyle Ave., Providence, RI 02906-3355

 Please note: Only ONE entry per nomination will be considered (do not submit multiple nominations).
-The awards will be presented at the SABR 45 convention in 2015 in Chicago, Illinois.
+The awards will be presented at the SABR 46 convention in 2016.

 McFarland-SABR Baseball Research Award winners